Sn1r/DIBBA/README.md

 ### Name Idea

-The name idea comes as an inspiration from various other "intentionally vulernable" appllciations found in the wild, such as DIVA, DVWA, DVWS, etc.
+The name idea comes as an inspiration from various other "intentionally vulnerable" applications found in the wild, such as DIVA, DVWA, DVWS, etc.